 utlrp.sql to recompile any remaining stored PL/SQL and Java code and verify that all expected packages and classes are valid:

 Now you should have an upgraded Oracle Database 11g Release 2 database.
-For troubleshooting, refer to "Upgrading to the New Oracle Database 10g Release" in Oracle Database Upgrade Guide.
+For troubleshooting, refer to "Upgrading to the New Release of Oracle Database" in Oracle Database Upgrade Guide.

 This section describes the tasks you must complete after upgrading your database to Oracle Database 11g Release 2.

-All C and COBOL programs developed prior to release 11.2 must be precompiled using the new version of the precompilers and recompiled.
+All C and COBOL programs developed before release 11.2 must be precompiled using the new version of the precompilers and recompiled.

 All user-written precompiler or Oracle Call Interface applications must be re-linked using the new Oracle Database libraries.